Ricky Pierce: Seattle Supersonics

 Pierce became a regular starter in the 1991–92 season, his first full season with the Sonics.
-He made 75 consecutive free throws through several games in November–December 1991, the second-longest such streak at that time.
-The same year, in 1992, Pierce led Seattle in scoring during both the regular and post seasons.
-In the 1993 NBA playoffs, Pierce led the Sonics to 103-100 Game 7 win in the conference semifinals over the Houston Rockets with a game-leading 25 points.
+He made 75 consecutive free throws over several games in November and December 1991, the second-longest such streak at that time.
+The same year, in 1992, Pierce led Seattle in scoring during both the regular and postseason.
+In the 1993 NBA playoffs, Pierce led the Sonics to a 103-100 Game 7 win in the conference semifinals over the Houston Rockets with a game-leading 25 points.
 In the next round, Pierce, alongside teammates Gary Payton and Shawn Kemp, lost in seven games to the Phoenix Suns, narrowly missing an NBA Finals appearance.
 Pierce returned to the bench for 1993–94 following Seattle's off-season acquisition of Kendall Gill.

 Golden State Warriors

 On July 18, 1994, Pierce was traded along with Carlos Rogers and two draft picks to the Golden State Warriors in exchange for Byron Houston and Sarunas Marciulionis.
 Pierce battled foot and back injuries during the season and was only able to see action in 27 games.